aaronBurns59/TOA_Project/overview.md

 * The MD5 hashing process which takes place in the **hashMD5** function is a series of 64 **Operations** which are divided up into 4 **Rounds** of 16 operations each.
 Each round is differentiated by using a different **Auxillary Function**.
 * Before the hashing operations begin, the initial hash values defined as A,B,C, and D are assigned to local variables which are then passed into the first operation, which begins the hash process.
 The function is not complete until these initial **registers** have been transformed into the correct hash output for what ever the message input was.
 * The registers are not the only inputs to operations, the Constant "K's" values is used one to one with each operation, and a variable "s" which is used to access elements of the "S" constant which is used for the bit shifting function **ROTL**.
 * The final parameter added to the operations is the padded message from the Union in its 32-bit integer type.
 The 32-bit integers from the union are stored in a 16 size array, this is perfect for the number of operations in each round of the hashing process.
+"W" is the diagram refers to the message.
 ![MD5 Rounds](Images/MD5Algorithm2.png "MD5 hashing round diagram")

 # Research